-Introduction: Repositioning fire sprinkler heads within ceiling panels is a task best handled by experienced professionals.
-Whether you’re optimizing your fire suppression system or dealing with limited access, Majestic Fire Protection offers a systematic approach to simplify this crucial process.
-In this guide, we’ll walk you through the steps involved in relocating sprinkler heads for improved coverage.
+Entrust seasoned professionals with the meticulous task of repositioning fire sprinkler heads within ceiling panels best.
+Whether optimizing the fire sprinkler repositioning process or dealing with limited access, Kord Fire Protection offers a systematic approach to simplify this crucial process.
+In this guide, we’ll walk you through the steps involved in repositioning sprinkler systems for improved coverage.

 Step 1: Identify the New Sprinkler Head Location